Home

 It is one of the tools we use.

-Without it, an investor will have a hard time determining how they are going to profit from their involvement - as J.P.
+Without it, an invention investor will have a hard time determining how they are going to profit from their involvement - as J.P.
 Morgan did after seeing a demonstration of the telephone.

 A business plan is like a blueprint for building a house.
 The more detailed - the better.
 You can't appear like you don't know what you're doing when talking to a potential investor.